 The International Chamber of Commerce (ICC) has developed guidelines for sustainable development.
 The purpose is to provide companies worldwide with a framework and tools to develop their sustainability work.
 The guidelines are based on national and international sustainability standards.
 Handelsbanken has complied with the ICC guidelines since the 1990s.

 CDP is an independent international non-profit organisation which works for transparency and dialogue on companies’ environmental impacts and to make such information available to investors.
 More than 5,600 organisations in more than 90 countries all over the world measure and report their environmental impacts through CDP.
-CDP acts on behalf of more than 800 institutional investors, of which Handelsbanken has been one since 2015..
+CDP acts on behalf of more than 800 institutional investors.
+Handelsbanken has been one since 2015 and reports to CDP annually.

-In 2016, Handelsbanken adopted the Equator Principles.
+Handelsbanken has signed the Equator Principles.
 The Principles are a framework that provides guidance to financial institutions for assessing social and environmental risks in project finance.
 The Equator Principles were formally launched in 2003, but over the years they have been updated to better support members in identifying, assessing and managing environmental and social risks when financing projects.

-The initiative is run by a secretariat of more than 80 members representing financial institutions from 36 countries.
+The initiative consists of more than 92 members representing financial institutions from 37 countries.
 The members undertake to implement the principles in their internal guidelines, processes and procedures for project finance, and to report annually on projects which have been assessed or financed based on the framework.

 Application of the Equator Principles